Wolox/tech-guides/frontend/angular/style-guide.md

 A module can be easily loaded in different places in your app.
 Also, the modules can be isolated for [testing](https://angular.io/guide/testing#angular-testbed) as a code unit.

-The module concept is based on some rules:
+The module concept is based on these rules:

 - Small features.
 - Not injecting general services or external services.